Agoric/documentation/main/ertp/api/mint.md

 ```

 ## Purse
-Purses hold verified `assetDescs` of certain rights issued by Mints.
+Purses hold verified `units` of certain rights issued by Mints.
 Purses can transfer part of the balance they hold in a payment, which has a narrower interface.
 A purse's balance can rise and fall, through the action of depositExactly() and withdraw().
 Operations on payments (`burnExactly()`, `depositExactly()`, `assay.claimExactly()`) kill the original payment and create new payments if applicable.
 The primary use for Purses and Payments is for currency-like and goods-like valuables, but they can also be used to represent other kinds of rights, such as the right to participate in a particular contract.

 ### purse.getName()
 - Returns: `{String}`